Gowongo Mohawk: Wep-ton-no-mah, The Indian Mail Carrier

-Gowongo's most famed work, Wep-ton-no-Mah, The Indian Mail Carrier, sparked the interest of audiences and the general public across America and Britain.
+Gowongo's most famed work as a playwright, Wep-ton-no-Mah, The Indian Mail Carrier, sparked the interest of audiences and the general public across America and Britain.
 Playing the role of Wep-ton-no-Mah, a Native American man, Gowongo troubled stereotypes of Indigeneity, race, gender, and sexuality while engaging in the contemporary urge to reimagine the frontier, as seen in the popular Buffalo Bill Wild West Shows, which she also performed in.
 Wep-ton-no-mah, The Indian Mail Carrier was first performed in the UK in Liverpool in April 1893, and quickly became incredibly popular.
-Only one copy of the script survives, and is kept in the archives of the British Library.
+A copy of the script survives at the Library of Congress and has been digitized.

+Gowongo wrote Wep-ton-no-mah so that she could play the type of assertive, action-heavy role she wanted.
+She told The Des Moines Register and Leader, "I grew tired of being cast in uncongenial roles".
+She decided to cast herself as the male lead because "I said to myself that I must have something free and wild that would fit with my own nature, I wanted to ride and wrestle, and I thought, 'Well, I can't do that as a woman, I must act a man, or better, a boy.'"